davidamichelson/DIV6700/schedule.md

 *Assignments*

 - Map tutorial due on Brightspace by 8 AM Central Time.
 You may take this as many times as you need, but you must pass with 100%.
 You may consult notes, the study guide, and other materials as you complete it.
 - *Florilegium III* is due on Brightspace by 8 AM Central Time.
 Please also bring a paper copy to class.
+Please answer this two-part question:
+According to the ancient editor of the Apophthegmata Patrum, what is the goal of the monastic life?
+How does the ancient editor employ the rhetoric of paradox to make this point?
+Analyze one or more of the organizational themes (poverty, non-judgement, humility, love, etc.) used by the editor to support your interpretation.

 ## Week 8: Syriac Christians
 ### Monday, October 10: Lecture on Syriac Christians